carmenbianca/report-liferay/plan.md

 ## History

 There is some tangent history to the problem, but the exact lines are blurry.
-Liferay has an inbound and outbound licensing policy [@liferay-inbound;
-@liferay-outbound], but they do not scale.
+Liferay has an \gls{inbound} and \gls{outbound} licensing policy [@liferay-inbound; @liferay-outbound], but they do not scale without better interconnection and automation.

 Liferay's internal *Source Formatter* tool [@liferay-source-formatter] also checks some licensing compliance aspects, but it is not thorough enough.
-Source Formatter is run as a linter in Liferay's \gls{ci} system.
+Source Formatter is run as a linter in Liferay's \gls{ci} system, and is used locally by engineers during the development process.

 Liferay also uses FOSSology and FOSSID as tools that reduce the workload of Legal, but they are not automated.